juicedata/juicefs/docs/en/comparison_with_others.md

 Alluxio's architecture can be divided into 3 components: master, worker and client.
 A typical cluster consists of a single leading master, standby masters, a job master, standby job masters, workers, and job workers.
 You need operation these masters and workers by yourself.

 JuiceFS uses Redis as the metadata service.
 You could use Redis service managed by public cloud provider easily.
 There isn't any operation needed.
 See ["Redis Best Practices"](redis_best_practices.md) for more information.

+### Storage format

+The [storage format](../../README.md#architecture) of one file in JuiceFS consists of three levels: chunk, slice and block.
+A file will be split into multiple blocks, and be compressed and encrypted (optional) store into object storage.

+Alluxio stores file as object to UFS.
+The file doesn't be split info blocks like JuiceFS does.

 ### Cache granularity